Rugrats in Paris: The Movie: Plot

 While Coco wins over Chas, Chuckie remains deeply distrustful of her.
 At the Reptar show's premiere, Angelica informs Coco of Chuckie's wish to have the princess for his mother, prompting Coco to infiltrate the show disguised as the princess.
-She lures Chuckie on stage, where he is horrified to see her true identity; however, seeing his son go to Coco convinces Chas that he should marry her straight away.
-On the day of the wedding, Coco orders her accomplice, Jean-Claude, to keep the babies and Angelica from intervening.
-Kira learns of Coco's plot and threatens to tell Chas, but is thrown out enroute to the ceremony and hurries there by bicycle.
+She lures Chuckie on stage, where he is horrified to see her true identity; however, seeing his son go to Coco convinces Chas that he should marry her immediately.

-Jean-Claude locks the children in the warehouse where the show's robots are kept.
-When Chuckie despairs of having a new mother who dosen't like him, a guilt-ridden Angelica reveals Coco's plan and her part in it and apologizes to Chuckie.
-Knowing the truth, Chuckie rallies the others to stop the wedding and they hurry to Notre Dame in the Reptar robot, picking up Kimi along the way.
-Jean-Claude pursues them piloting Reptar's nemesis, Robosnail, but is defeated by Reptar and knocked into the Seine River.
+On her wedding day, Coco orders her accomplice, Jean-Claude, to keep the babies and Angelica from intervening.
+Kira learns of Coco's plot and threatens to tell Chas, but is thrown out en route to the ceremony and hurries there by bicycle.
+Meanwhile, Jean-Claude imprisons the children in the warehouse where the show's robots are kept.
+When Chuckie despairs of having a new mother who does not like him, a guilt-ridden Angelica reveals Coco's plan and her part in it.
+Knowing the truth, Chuckie rallies the others to stop the wedding, and they hurry to Notre Dame in the Reptar robot, picking up Kimi along the way.
+Jean-Claude pursues them in the animatronic of Reptar's nemesis, Robosnail; the two eventually fight and the babies use Reptar to knock Robosnail into the Seine River.

-Arriving at the church, Chuckie interrupts the wedding by screaming his first word, "No".
-Jean-Claude follows, unintentionally revealing Coco's true nature, and Chas calls off the wedding in disgust.
-Mr. Yamaguchi, who is in attendance, dismisses Coco after Angelica informs him about Coco’s plan.
-Angelica then rips Coco's dress when she knocks down the babies; humiliated, Coco flees the chapel, and Spike chases Jean-Claude away.
+Chuckie arrives at the church and stops the wedding by saying out his first word, "No!".
+Jean-Claude and Angelica then reveal Coco's plot and true nature; a disgusted Chas calls off the wedding and Yamaguchi dismisses her.
+When Coco then knocks over the babies as she attempts to leave, Angelica retaliates by ripping her dress.
+A humiliated Coco flees the church and Spike chases out Jean-Claude.

 As Chas apologizes to Chuckie for everything Coco put them both through, Kira arrives and apologizes to him for not speaking up sooner.
 Realizing they have much in common, Chas and Kira develop feelings for each other.
-Returning home, they marry and the Finsters and Watanabes (who also adopt Fifi) become a new family.
+Returning home, they marry and the Finsters and Watanabes, who also adopt Fifi, become a new family.